Why did South Africa’s ruling ANC suspend ex-President Zuma?

 The move follows months of turbulence between Zuma and current President Cyril Ramaphosa that has blighted the image of the party that has governed South Africa since the end of white minority rule three decades ago.

-Zuma, who still commands widespread popular support, poses a threat to the party, which has been struggling to command the popular support it once had.
+Zuma, who still remains widely popular, poses a threat to the party, which has been struggling to command the popular support it once had.

 Here’s what we know about Zuma’s suspension, and why he fell out with the ANC: